OpenAlly/sigyn/src/config/README.md

 }
 ```

+You can also use any variable extracted from `stream` vector.

 > **Note** You **MUST NOT** use markdown in `title` or `content`, this is handled by notifiers.

 ## 🧠 Visual Studio Code JSON schema